Quality assurance vs. quality control

 Quality assurance, or QA, is the process of confirming that your business's quality requirements are being met.
 You should already have an idea in mind of the level of quality for your product.
 It's your goal post, a measurable way to track elements of your product that determine its quality.

-QA is the strategies and processes you use to verify that your products meet that goal.
+Quality assurance is the strategies and processes you use to verify that your products meet that goal.

 Quality assurance is proactive and preventative

-This is a forward-looking strategy used to maintain the quality of your products.
 You can think of it as being proactive and preventative.
 The goal is to get ahead of the quality of your products so that you can reduce the amount of time you spend correcting mistakes.

 Another way of thinking about QA is that it builds quality into your products.
 This can substantially reduce the need to test and check the quality of your output.